seramazzz/For_fun/README.md

 - **Functional programming snippets** (OCaml),
 - **Old-school numerical or geometric tricks**,
 - And some **ancient calculation methods** I have implemented in C++, just because I found them interesting.
+- My first ever experiment with NN...
+Using financial theory still...

 Nothing here is structured or part of a project, but simply a sandbox for ideas I find interesting (or nostalgic).